 With farming experience on the one hand, education is Marie’s other skillset.
-She is currently pursuing a Master’s of Environmental Studies studying food and farm education, and works at Queen’s University as a Teaching Assistant for Environmental Studies courses.
+In 2019, she completed her Master’s of Environmental Studies studying food and farm education.
 She also works in the Standardized Patient program offering sensitivity training to medical students.
 She spent a year at H’Art Studio, assisting adults with intellectual and physical challenges in daily activities.
 She was a nanny for two years, and a Girl Guide leader for three.
 She developed and wrote agricultural curriculum at a Rural Education Centre in Bolivia.
 She has been a tutor and an ESL teacher.

 With her deep connections to the local food community, she has found that while the local food movement has grown dramatically in the last ten years, there is room for more programming for children.
 Taking on one small part, Marie & Rad Kids will encourage children to participate in building a food-sovereign future.